 Mitigating Bias in AI-Driven Workflows

 AI agents trained on public or legacy data risk perpetuating bias in decision-making.
+Mitigation strategies include:

-- Data curation: Use domain-specific, representative datasets for fine-tuning
+- Data curation: Use domain-specific, representative datasets for fine-tuning.

 - Bias audits: Run agents through test cases involving gender, race, geography, etc.

-- Diversity checks: For output involving classification or recommendation
+- Diversity checks: For output involving classification or recommendation.

-- Human validation: Add human checkpoints in processes involving high-risk decisions (e.g., hiring, lending)
+- Human validation: Add human checkpoints in processes involving high-risk decisions (e.g., hiring, lending).

-- Model transparency: Understand what models are used (GPT-4, Claude, custom) and how they were trained
+- Model transparency: Understand what models are used (GPT-4, Claude, custom) and how they were trained.

 Bias cannot be entirely eliminated but must be actively managed through proactive design and continuous monitoring.